 The battalion were in Brigade Reserve on 13th May 1916, at Cabaret Rouge, north of Arras.
 Two platoons of the battalion were sent to reinforce a garrison of 13th Cheshire Regiment men who were occupying the lip of a recently blown crater.
 On their way, they came under intense fire, with only a portion of them getting through with great difficulty.
-4 men were killed in the operation, with Arthur being killed by a sniper’s bullet.
-He was 19 years old.
+Four men were killed in the operation, with Arthur being killed by a sniper’s bullet.

 2nd Lt Arthur Cyril Saxton, 1st Battn. (attached to 2nd Battn.)
-Kings Own Scottish Borderers (ex Ceylon Planters Rifle Corps), KIA 30 June 1916 age 27, on Thiepval Memorial, of Thornleigh, The Ridgeway, Woking.
-Born c1889 Ceylon, son of the late George Shadwell Saxton.
+Kings Own Scottish Borderers (ex Ceylon Planters Rifle Corps), KIA 30 June 1916 aged 27 and Commemorated on the Thiepval Memorial.
+Born c1889 in Ceylon, son of the late George Shadwell Saxton.
 He had served in Egypt (with CPRC), and was wounded at Gallipoli (with KOSB).
-Wife Beatrice Florence Bromeld of Spaxton, Somerset, 1 son born posthumously.
+Wife Beatrice Florence Bromeld of Spaxton, Somerset.

 2nd Lt Frank Arnold Davies, 5th Battn.
-Cheshire Regt, KIA 1 July 1916, age 23, buried Gommecourt British Cemetery No.2, Hebuterne, Nord-Pas-de-Calais.
-Born 1893 son of William & Maria Davies of Lower Bebington, Cheshire, played cricket for Sefton Park CC.
+Cheshire Regt, KIA on the first day of the Battle of the Somme, 1 July 1916.
+Aged 23 years, buried at Gommecourt British Cemetery No.2, Hebuterne, Nord-Pas-de-Calais.
+Born in 1893, son of William & Maria Davies of Lower Bebington, Cheshire.

 2nd Lt Ronald Hugh macGregor Pierce , 13th Battn. (attached to 9th Battn.)
-West Yorkshire Regt, KIA 14 Sep 1916, Somme, age 20, on Thiepval Memorial & Danbury, Essex.
-Born 21 Apr 1896 Cochabamba, Bolivia son of John Timbrell Milward Pierce & Anna Wylie MacGregor, educated at Kings School Gloucester & Haileybury College 1911 – 13.
+West Yorkshire Regt, KIA 14 Sep 1916, Somme, age 20 and is commemorated on the Thiepval Memorial.
+Born on 21 Apr 1896 at Cochabamba, Bolivia, son of John Timbrell Milward Pierce & Anna Wylie MacGregor, educated at Kings School Gloucester & Haileybury College 1911 – 13.

 Lt Crugar Stanley Peach, 42nd Reserve Squadron (ex 16th Squadron as Observer) Royal Flying Corps (ex 1st Battn.
-West Yorkshire Regt.), obtained his flying certificate at Shoreham on 28 March 1917, killed in flying training accident 24 April 1917 at Hounslow age 20, buried Brookwood Cemetery.
-Born 14 July 1896 4 Upper Richmond Road, Wandsworth, London, attended Haileybury College 1910-12 , son of Capt Charles Stanley Peach of Queensmead, Farnborough, Hants.
+West Yorkshire Regt.), he obtained his flying certificate at Shoreham on 28 March 1917 but was killed in a flying training accident on 24 April 1917 at Hounslow aged 20, buried Brookwood Cemetery.
+Born 14 July 1896 at 4 Upper Richmond Road, Wandsworth, London, he attended Haileybury College 1910-12 , son of Capt Charles Stanley Peach of Queensmead, Farnborough, Hants.

 Capt Sherlock Amyas Willis, 4th Battn.
 Middlesex Regt, Mentioned in Despatches, died 15 May 1917 No. 20 General Hosp, Camiers age 24, from wounds received 23 April 1917 at Arras, buried Etaples Military Cemetery.
 Born 20 Oct 1892 Cheltenham, son of the late Sherlock Vignoles Willis (Maj.
 1st Battn Royal Scots retired) and Marion Willis of Shotley, Weybridge, Surrey.

-2nd Lt Geoffrey Hardy, D Battery 312th Bde Royal Field Artillery, died 27 May 1917 age 27 of wounds received near Ecoust attempting to extinguish fire in ammunition in his gunpit on 26 May 1917, buried Achiet-le-Grand Communal Cemetery extension.
+2nd Lt Geoffrey Hardy, D Battery 312th Bde Royal Field Artillery.
+He died on 27 May 1917 of wounds received near Ecoust while attempting to extinguish a fire in his gunpit on 26 May 1917, buried Achiet-le-Grand Communal Cemetery extension.
 Born 1889 Banbury son of Ellen and late Josiah Patrick Hardy of 11 Golden Manor, Hanwell, Middx.

 Second Lieutenant Hardy

-2nd Lt Morrice Frederick John Halliday, Gloucester Regt attached to 6th Battn.
+2nd Lt Morrice Frederick John Halliday, Gloucester Regt, attached to 6th Battn.
 RFC, KIA 7 June 1917 age 19 whilst flying as aerial observer at the Battle of Messines, buried Poelcapelle British Cemetery, Ypres, Belgium.
-Born 29 November 1897 Mozufferpore, Behar, India, eldest son of Morrice MacGregor and May Gertrude Halliday.
+Born on 29 November 1897 at Mozufferpore, Behar, India, eldest son of Morrice MacGregor and May Gertrude Halliday.

 Kenneth Fleetwood Gordon Pinhey 83rd Bde.
-Royal Field Artillery, KIA 2 Aug 1917 at Zillebeke Lake age 21, buried Huts Cemetery, Dickebusch, Belgium.
-Born 23 July 1896 Sutna, Hyderabad, India, son of Sir Alexander Fleetwood Pinhey KCSI CIE, Lt.Col Indian Staff Corps (d.1916 India) and Lady Violet Beatrice Caroline (née Gordon), (niece of ‘Gordon of Khartoum’) of 27 Wilbury Rd, Hove.
+Royal Field Artillery, KIA on 2 Aug 1917 at Zillebeke Lake, age 21, buried at Huts Cemetery, Dickebusch, Belgium.
+Born on 23 July 1896 at Sutna, Hyderabad, India, son of Sir Alexander Fleetwood Pinhey KCSI CIE, Lt.Col Indian Staff Corps (d.1916 India) and Lady Violet Beatrice Caroline (née Gordon), (niece of ‘Gordon of Khartoum’) of 27 Wilbury Rd, Hove.

-Capt Harry Stanyer Powell ‘C Coy’ 1st/6th Battn.
-Royal Warwickshire Regt, Military Cross (‘conspicuous gallantry and devotion to duty’, citation 22 Mar 1918), died 5 Oct 1917 at No.47 Casualty Clearing Station Dozinghem of wounds received at Battle of Broodseinde 4 Oct 1917, buried Dozinghem Military Cemetery, Vleteren, nr Ypres.
-Born 1893 Smethwick, son of Harry and Edith Jane Hewlett of Carlton House, Albrighton, Wolverhampton.
+Capt Harry Stanyer Powell 1st/6th Battn (C Company), Royal Warwickshire Regt.
+Awarded the Military Cross (‘conspicuous gallantry and devotion to duty’, citation 22 Mar 1918), died 5 Oct 1917 at No.47 Casualty Clearing Station Dozinghem of wounds received at Battle of Broodseinde 4 Oct 1917, buried Dozinghem Military Cemetery, Vleteren, nr Ypres.
+Born in 1893 at Smethwick, son of Harry and Edith Jane Hewlett of Carlton House, Albrighton, Wolverhampton.

 Lt Arthur William Oakden A Batty.
-124th Bde Royal Field Artillery and Fifth Army School, died of influenza 29 June 1918 on active service (Soldier’s Effects dow) age 22 (wounded Nov 1916), buried Abbeville Communal Cemetery Extension.
+124th Bde Royal Field Artillery and Fifth Army School, died of influenza 29 June 1918 on active service, age 22 (wounded Nov 1916).
+Buried at Abbeville Communal Cemetery Extension.
 Born 17 Nov 1894 son of Edward and Alice Oakden of Beeston, Nottingham.

 Major Rayner Harvey Johnson 122 Heavy Battery, Royal Garrison Artillery (at one time youngest acting Major in British Army) MC, KIA in Battle of Cambrai 27 Sep 1918 age 21, buried Louverval Military Cemetery nr.
 Doignies (formerly Louverval Chateau British Cemetery).
 Born 5 Jan 1897 son of Alexander William and Caroline Johnson.
-MC 1 Jan 1918 for gallantry in the field.
+Awarded the Military Cross on 1 Jan 1918 for gallantry in the field.

-Lt Edward John Hassard B/110 Brigade Royal Field Artillery MC, died 7 Nov 1918 Prince of Wales Hospital Marylebone of influenza and pneumonia, while recovering from being wounded on 22 Aug 1918, buried West Norwood Cemetery, Surrey.
+Lt Edward John Hassard B/110 Brigade Royal Field Artillery MC, died 7 Nov 1918 at Prince of Wales Hospital Marylebone of influenza and pneumonia, while recovering from wounds on 22 Aug 1918, buried West Norwood Cemetery, Surrey.
 Born 6 Sep 1895 Streatham Hill, son of William Charles Hassard, member of Stock Exchange, and Louisa Kate Hassard.
-MC July 1918.
+Awarded the Military Cross in July 1918.

 Capt.
-John Severn Fuller 117th Brigade Royal Field Artillery (nephew of William Arthur Fuller, Principal of the College, Church Street, Storrington), died 15 March 1919 Hong Kong, of meningitis having volunteered in Jan 1919 for special service in Vladivostok, Siberia, had served Expeditionary Force France /Flanders from Nov 1915, wounded Somme 11 Sep 1916 invalided home, on recovery seconded to 336th Bde served Mesopotamia Oct 1917.
+John Severn Fuller 117th Brigade Royal Field Artillery (nephew of William Arthur Fuller, Principal of the College, Church Street, Storrington), died 15 March 1919 in Hong Kong, of meningitis.
+He volunteered in Jan 1919 for special service in Vladivostok, Siberia and had served with the British Expeditionary Force in France /Flanders from Nov 1915.
+He was wounded during the Battle of the Somme on 11 Sep 1916 and invalided home.
+On his recovery he was seconded to 336th Bde and served in Mesopotamia from Oct 1917.
 Born 4 Nov 1895 Bakewell Derbyshire son of Rev. Richard Henry Fuller and Helen Sabrina Fuller.